-- For the most up to date information go to www.studentfinancewales.co.uk/wglgfe - If you need to speak to someone about the Welsh Government Learning Grant Further Education you can call us on 0300 200 4050. - You can get copies of any of our forms or guides in Braille, large print format or audio.
-If you need this, you can request these by emailing your name, address and details of the format you need to brailleandlargefonts@slc.co.uk or call 0141 243 3686.
+For the most up-to-date information about EMA go to www.studentfinancewales.co.uk/ema

+If you need to speak to someone about applying for EMA you can call 0300 200 4050 (Minicom 0300 100 1693).

+All of our forms and guides are available in Braille, large print format or audio.
+If you need these, you can request them by emailing your name, address and details of the format you require to brailleandlargefonts@slc.co.uk or call 0141 243 3686.